TREASURIES-Yield curve flattens as U.S. data shows slower inflation

 flat after the release of the data.

-flatlined unexpectedly in October as a rise in the cost of goods
+unexpectedly flat in October as a rise in the cost of goods was

 percent touched on Monday.